Applied AI

 Autonomous agents operate in a loop: observe signals, orient to contract/milestone rules, decide on verification steps, and act by updating data stores or triggering billing events.
 A robust implementation decomposes concerns into specialized agents:

-- •Evidence gathering agents gather signals from artifacts, test results, delivery confirmations, and acceptance records.
+• Evidence gathering agents collect signals from artifacts, test results, delivery confirmations, and acceptance records.

 Trade-offs include latency versus thoroughness, determinism versus adaptability, and compute cost versus verification rigor.
 In practice, you want a layered approach where fast-path verifications handle straightforward milestones with deterministic evidence, while slower, more complex verifications run in a controlled asynchronous path with explainable outputs for audits.